upkie/upkie/README.md

 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)
 [![Chat](https://img.shields.io/badge/matrix-chat-%234eb899)](https://app.element.io/#/room/#tasts-robots:matrix.org)

 **Upkie** is a fully open source self-balancing wheeled biped robot.
 It has wheels for balancing, and legs to go off-road or negotiate uneven terrains.
-Upkies are designed to be buildable at home with tools and components ordered online, like [mjbots](https://github.com/mjbots) actuators.
-Robot motions are coordinated onboard by a Raspberry Pi.
+Upkies are designed to be buildable at home with tools and components ordered online, like mjbots actuators.
+Motion control runs onboard the robot's Raspberry Pi.

 This repository contains all the software and instructions required to build and operate an Upkie.
-Development can be done in Python or C++ on Linux or macOS.
-Questions are welcome in the [Discussions](https://github.com/upkie/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).
+Development can be done in Python or C++, on Linux or macOS.
+Questions are welcome in the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org) and [Discussions](https://github.com/upkie/upkie/discussions) forum.

 ## Installation